hansen7/OcCo/readme.md

 | - .dockerignore  # ignore the log and data folder while building up
 ```

-which can be automated set up via following commands:
+which can be automatically set up as following:

 ```bash
 # build up from docker images